 If you want something futuristic, go with NZXT Manta.
 It is the best-looking case in this list, and it is also very well built.
-You can build some sick build in that case.
+You can make some sick built in that case.
 So if you want something different, be sure that you will be unique with this.

 And last but not least, console killer.
 If you want some case that you can put in different positions and want to build something small, but powerful, go with Fractal Design Node 202.
-It is amazing case, small but beautiful with ton of options!
+It is an amazing case, small but beautiful with tons of options!

 Just to say once again, my personal favorite is Obsidian 250D.
 It was a hard choice, but for me, that is the best mini ITX case on the market for now.